top of page

 2.)
 Take one or two deep breaths.

 3.)
-Count exhalations from one to ten and the start over.
+Count exhalations from one to ten and then start over.

 4.)
 When the mind wanders, bring your attention back to the breath by beginning again with exhaling "one."